 Kyle shrugged.
 "Call me and I'll come get it for you."

 "You can't be serious.?"
-Olivia rolled her eyes then began trying to reach for it, standing on her tippy toes still unable to help her reach it.
+Olivia rolled her eyes then began trying to reach for it, standing on her tippy toes still unable to reach it.
 The ringing of the class bell causing her to forget about it and grab her calculus book but as she turned around she realized he had left which didn't allow her to give a rebuttal.

 Olivia was not in the mood to play games with some boy who she knew couldn't handle her, nor would she have time for considering her family's business.
 Its why she never made friends or even bothered with boyfriends; she'd always end up having to leave just when they had gotten close.
 Olivia had no idea why she initiated conversation or even helped this kid.
 She wasn't really interested in him and knew she most definitely wasn't his type.
 She didn't do pom poms.